Best Music Festivals in Europe 2026

 Line-up Highlights: The Cure, Doja Cat, The xx, Gorillaz

-Primavera Sound has built a reputation as one of Europe’s most carefully curated festivals, known for balancing indie credibility with forward-thinking pop, electronic and alternative artists across a densely packed lineup.
+Primavera Sound has built a reputation as one of Europe’s most thoughtfully programmed festivals, known for balancing indie credibility with forward-thinking pop, electronic and alternative artists across a densely packed lineup.
 Set against Barcelona’s coastal Parc del Fòrum, it offers a distinctly urban festival experience where genre boundaries feel intentionally blurred, placing legacy acts alongside emerging names to reflect the changing shape of modern music culture.
-The 2026 edition continues that tradition, bringing together artists like The Cure, The xx and Massive Attack alongside newer voices and global pop figures, creating a programme that feels both nostalgic and future-facing.
-Rather than relying on spectacle alone, Primavera’s strength lies in its programming — a festival built for discovery, late-night wandering between stages and the kind of lineups that reward curiosity as much as loyalty.
+The 2026 edition stays consistent with that vision, bringing together artists like The Cure, The xx and Massive Attack alongside newer voices and global pop figures, creating an event that feels both nostalgic and future-facing.
+Rather than relying on spectacle alone, Primavera’s strength lies in its programming: it’s a festival built for discovery, late-night wandering between stages and the kind of lineups that reward curiosity as much as loyalty.

 BST HYDE PARK